***Due to the coronavirus outbreak, District programs through April 3 have been canceled or rescheduled. Most visitor centers also are closed.***

-A reduced menu of pop, candy, chips and coffee are available now and more items will be added later.
-Fishing tackle will be available for rental once the weather breaks, but watercraft rentals at Monee Reservoir aren't scheduled to begin until April 2.
+A reduced menu is available featuring coffee, hot chocolate and snacks, and more items will be added later.
+Fishing tackle will be available for rental, too, but watercraft rentals at Monee Reservoir will not resume until April 1.

-While the fish tend to stay deeper this time of year, which can make it tough for shoreline fishing, the largemouth bass are at their heaviest weight, he added.
+While the fish tend to stay deeper this time of year, which can make it tough for shoreline fishing, the largemouth bass are at their heaviest weight, so it could be a good time to try to hook a trophy fish.

 In addition to selling fishing licenses and bait and renting fishing tackle, the visitor center rents anchors, pedalboats, rowboats and trolling motors during boating season, which typically begins April 1 and runs through October 31.
 The launch of personal fishing boats is not permitted at this preserve.
 Kayak and canoe rentals are available May 1-September 30.
 Daily and seasonal launch passes for personal kayaks and canoes are available for purchase.